 How to prevent seizures during night sleep

-techniques how to stop seizures during sleep too.
+techniques on how to stop seizures during sleep or at night too.
 The crucial factors

 - nasal breathing only during sleep (learn and apply mouth taping technique, if your mouth is sometimes dry when you wake up in the morning),